project-curio/curio-web/docs/seed_data_acquisition.md

 ---

 ## 11. Merge, Describe, Upsert, and Link

+This step converts everything you approved in Sheets into the final, public-ready Curio record and records where each piece of information came from.

+**What this does:** Turns approved rows into final Curio records and links them to their original sources.

 Time to turn those approved buckets into real Curio institutions.
 Create a **new Colab cell**, paste the block below, and run it.
 The script loops through every `final_buckets_to_merge` entry, builds the best-guess profile (name/address/description), upserts it into `public.institutions`, and records provenance rows in `public.institution_source_links`.
 Watch the console output—each upsert prints its status so you can fix issues immediately.